 Look out for some freelance jobs online and try out various things.

-You might be surprised with the fact that there are so many options to chose from your industry and skill set.
+You might be surprised by the fact that there are so many options to chose from your industry and skill set.

 This is just to get a view of what things you get to do in the career and why do you actually want to change your career from the current one to the other.